hindutva/hindutva.github.io/main/rivals/abe-disease/0-theism/artha-sAdhaka.md

 - "The modern sārthavāha built by the stock market or the internet is mostly a contrasting species.
 It is clear they have greater reach and rapacity than the old sārthavāha-s but they are also prone to more evil.
 There is an entire spectrum of the balance of evil they cause to the utility they provide to society."

 ## Evil social engineering schemes
-- "these idols of society are not purveying the neutral capitalism that the mleccha elite worship but a new unmāda.
+- "these idols of society are not purveying the neutral capitalism that the mleccha elite worship but a new unmāda +++(Leftist 0-theism)+++.
 This, along with their global reach, has allowed that unmāda to attain pandemic proportions."
 - "The self-enriching mithyā-kraya-kartṛ Sora +++(Soros)+++ has absolutely nothing useful to offer to the world and a purely evil player."
 - "The vyāpārin Bejha +++(Bezos)+++ offers several useful services for the jana-samudāya but has leveraged the wealth he has accumulated in the process to do evil."
 - "Among the corporations, karṇa-piśācī guggulu +++(Google)+++ might offer some small services of use to the populace but has used its capture of an important resource to further evil."